INerasable

 Explores visual storytelling traditions that elevate marginalized figures into national consciousness.

-➤ https://www.loc.gov/exhibits/comic-art/
+➤ https://www.loc.gov/exhibitions/comic-art/about-this-exhibition/

 Examines how comic-style art amplifies public memory—relevant for depictions of Attucks as a folk hero.

-➤ https://www.smithsonianmag.com/arts-culture/comic-books-american-history-180959305/
+➤ https://www.si.edu/spotlight/comic-art

 IN Revolution.
 IN Sacrifice.
 INerasable.